khoadtang/vibereal/README.md

 **Ever wanted to tackle real-world database hiccups without the pressure?** This platform gives you the chance to dive into scenarios you might not have faced yet.
 As you troubleshoot and fix issues, you'll see the impact right away, giving you that satisfying "aha!" moment as you turn this platform from a performance mess into a smooth-running machine.
 Along the way, you'll pick up valuable insights and experience that will gear you up for real-world challenges.

-VibeReal is an interactive e-commerce playground designed to stretch your database performance skills.
+VibeReal is an interactive shop playground designed to stretch your database performance skills.
 It's intentionally crafted to be a bit of a mess, offering a unique chance to learn and improve.

 **Perfect for:**
 - Developers eager to experience real-world database performance challenges in a safe and controlled environment.